Are you thinking about buying a home in San Diego in 2025? If so, you…

 6. Validate the seller’s asking price.

-You’re well into the California house-hunting process at this point.
+You’re well into the California house hunting process at this point.
 You’ve got an agent on your side.
-You been pre-approved by a mortgage lender.
+You’ve been pre-approved by a mortgage lender.
 And you found a home that meets your needs.

-Now, you’ll want to evaluate the seller’s asking price to make sure it reflects current market conditions.
-After all, it’s called an “asking” price for a reason.
-That’s how much the homeowner wants to get.
-But is the price realistic?
+Next, you’ll want to evaluate the seller’s asking price to make sure it reflects current market conditions.

 7. Make an offer based on the above research.

-The offer is one of the most important parts of the house-hunting process in California.
-This is where you submit a legal document to the seller indicating how much you are willing to pay for the house.
+The offer is one of the most important parts of the house hunting process.
+This is when you submit a legal document to the seller indicating how much you are willing to pay for the house.

-The offer can include other information as well, including your desired closing date.
-The paperwork itself is fairly straightforward.
-It usually involves a boilerplate document where you simply fill in the blanks.
-But those blanks are very important and have to be considered carefully.
-This is another area where an experienced agent can guide you.
+The paperwork part is straightforward.
+It involves a boilerplate document where you fill in the blanks.
+But those blanks are important and have to be considered carefully.

 The seller can either accept your initial offer, make a counteroffer by changing one or more of the terms, or simply reject it.
-Sellers are under no obligation to accept offers from buyers.
-So keep that in mind when determining your offer amount and other contract clauses.
+So try to make your first offer as strong as possible.

 8. Consider adding contingencies to your offer.